menu

 Overview

 Durbin is a tiny town located in the state of West Virginia.
 With a population of 245 people and just one neighborhood, Durbin is the 245th largest community in West Virginia.
-Durbin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Durbin was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-When you are in Durbin, you'll notice that it is more blue-collar than most other communities in America.
-45.80% of Durbin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Durbin is generally considered to be a blue-collar town.
+45.80% of the Durbin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Durbin is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Durbin who work in office and administrative support (21.37%), food service (16.79%), and maintenance occupations (6.87%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.27% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.